lanl/BEE/doc/User Guide for BeeFlow.md

 ````

 ##### Step 2.
 Launch workflow
 * a.
-Prepare run scripts as necessary.
+Prepare run scripts as necessary (see ../examples).
 * b.
 Open `2` console windows.
 One serves as daemon control; another serves as client control.
 * c.
 Run `bee_orc_ctl.py` on daemon control window to start BEE daemon.
 The daemon is necessary for keeping the launching, running, and monitoring processes running.
 So, running it in an ordinary shell session can cause unexpected shutdown due to shell session timeout or disconnection.
 For long term execution, it is recommended to run the daemon on a separated `screen`.
 For details of using `screen`, please refer to this [tutorial](https://www.rackaid.com/blog/linux-screen-tutorial-and-how-to/).